Vopaaz/checkpointing/docs/docs/caveats.md

 Although `bar.baz()` and `bar.qux()` are doing the same thing, `foo` is re-executed.

-We suggest to only use objects whose methods are known to be "static", e.g. those from an external library.
+We suggest only to use objects whose methods are known to be "static", e.g., those from an external library.

 ## Randomness

-If the input parameter of a function is the result of a non-deterministic procedure, user should properly set the random seed or equivalent fields to make sure that the parameters passed to the checkpointed function are exactly the same.
+If the input parameter of a function is the result of a non-deterministic procedure, user should properly set the random seed or equivalent fields to ensure that the parameters passed to the checkpointed function are precisely the same.

-Although this is not a deflect of this package, it might cause problems in many common use cases in data science field if not paying attention.
+Although this is not a deflect of this package, it might cause problems in many common use cases in the data science field if not paid attention to.

 === "1st run"